gatsbyjs/homepage-starters/plugins/wordpress-plugin/README.md

     yarn setup
     ```

-    This will run a script to populate your DatoCMS instance's content model and add demo content.
+    This will run a script to populate your WordPress instance's custom fields and add demo content.

 1. **Start developing**